gurbaj5124871/workspace/README.md

 ```

+### To make analytics work

+- The project uses google analytics 4.
+Create google analytics account.
+- Create a property in your google analytics account.
+- Go to Admin settings and create a web based data stream for your website.
+- Copy the Measurement id and put `NEXT_PUBLIC_GA4_MEASUREMENT_ID` variable in .env

 into it.
 Replace \*your user id and your service ID with your values in your EmailJS service.

 ## This project was made using Create Next App!
 Here is the scripts that u can run.